3 Tips: How to Stay Cool in the Summer Without Air Conditioning

 When summer approaches, most of us think of sandy beaches and hot fun in the sun.
 We exchange those over-worn winter parkas and snow boots for our bathing suits and sunglasses because warm weather is on its way.

 Most people enjoy the summer but there are some that find it to be uncomfortable.
-This is because, in the summer season, the body tends to overheat.
-Plus, perspiration can be uncomfortable if the humidity is especially high.
-Without air conditioning, summer for some people can be extremely difficult to tolerate.
+This is because, in the summer season, the body tends to overheat and perspiration can be uncomfortable if the humidity is especially high.
+Moreover, without air conditioning, summer can be extremely difficult to tolerate.

 If you live in a hot climate and want to cool your body temperature down, there are a few tips on how to stay cool in the summer without air conditioning.
 This article will highlight three tips for keeping your body temperature regulated.